 Hire a Child Custody Attorney

-The very first thing you need to do to prepare for your child custody case is to find a lawyer with experience in family law such as such as those at Prime Lawyers.
+The very first thing you need to do to prepare for your child custody case is to find a lawyer with experience in family law.
 Even better if you can find one who specializes in father’s rights.
 Having a compentent lawyer by your side to answer any questions and lead you through the process will make things a lot easier.
 In addition they will be familiar with the child custody laws in your area.

 And speaking of child custody laws, these can vary from state to state.
 It is in your best interest to familiarize yourself with the custody laws in your area.
 Not only will this help you feel less confused and vulnerable, it can also help you figure out a list of questions to ask your divorce lawyer as the court date draws near.